 Economic and social inequality are complex problems, but they can be addressed by governments and aid organizations working together to ensure that opportunities are more readily available for the nation's poorest people.

-"The key to reducing inequality is better education, better healthcare, social safety nets and higher and broader economic growth, especially in agriculture," Edwin Lacierda, a spokesman for the president of the Philippines, said in a news briefing in Manila earlier this year.
+"The key to reducing inequality is better education, better healthcare, social safety nets and higher and broader economic growth, especially in agriculture," Edwin Lacierda, a spokesman for the president of the Philippines, said in a news briefing in Manila.

 The government of the Philippines is working to expand access to health care, education and land ownership among the country's poorest families, but the road to recovery and improved equality is long.
 To aid in these efforts, ChildFund has worked to provide increased resources to children in need and help them break the cycle of poverty.

-ChildFund also supports programs that have led to 16,000 at-risk children staying in school.
+ChildFund also supports programs that have led to more than 19,000 at-risk children staying in school.
 Tutoring programs, developed in partnership with the Philippines government's Department of Education, have yielded improvement in crucial areas such as English, math and science, building a strong foundation upon which children can continue their education.

 Despite these accomplishments, more families need our help.
-The best way to give a Filipino child access to the resources he or she desperately needs and sponsor a child.
+The best way to give a Filipino child access to the resources he or she desperately needs is to sponsor a child.
 Your support will let a child have a greater chance for a fulfilling future.